shijiaw/LMMTree/README.md

 - folder ``src'' includes java implementation for computation of expected GSM.
 - folder ``jars'' includes jar files that is required for GSM computation.
 - folder ``DataDemo'' includes data for ``demo.R", in which ``seq1.nex" is a .nex file includes DNA sequences for Mr. Bayes, ``y_1.csv" is phenotype data and ``SNP1.csv" is SNPs.
-- After running `LiMU.R' you will get p-values of LiMU in folder `Pvalue' (i.e. `minuslog10P.csv' includes -log_10(p-value) for each site summarized by mean statistics, `originalP.csv' includes all original p-values).
+- After running 'LiMU.R' you will get p-values of LiMU in folder 'Pvalue' (i.e. `minuslog10P.csv' includes -log_10(p-value) for each site summarized by mean statistics, `originalP.csv' includes all original p-values).